 La Roche-Guyon is the only member of the Most Beautiful Villages of France label in the Paris region (Ile de France).
 It is situated at the border with Normandy, on the right bank of the Seine.

 The village is dominated by a medieval castle built in the 12th century.
-The fortress used to control the river crossing on this particular point of the meander.
+The fortress was used to control the river crossing on this particular point of the meander.

 The village along the Seine river is very picturesque with its houses and church set against the while cliffs.